MINNESOTA

 Battle Creek Park

-Benton Valley * see Hole in the Mountain County Park
+Benton Valley * see Hole in the Wall County Park

 Big Ojibway *- see Ojibway Ski Bowl